sadiagit/FlashCardApp/README.md

 # Considerations

 This is a side project and pretty small.
-My intension was to learn docker, so I did not pay much attention on the project architecture (e.g. onion architecture which I will be working on next).
+My intention was to learn docker, so I did not pay much attention on the project architecture (e.g. onion architecture which I will be working on next).
 This app implements basic architecture pattern i.e. DataLayer, BusinessLayer and UI layer.

 # Further reading